violeta-haas/violeta-haas.github.io/_pages/about.md

 On this website you can find my [publications](https://violeta-haas.github.io/publications/), download my [CV](https://violeta-haas.github.io/cv/) and learn more about my [research](https://violeta-haas.github.io/research/) and [teaching](https://violeta-haas.github.io/teaching/) profile.
 Feel free to [reach out](mailto:violeta.haas@iast.fr) if you are interested in my research and would like to chat :coffee:
 <p>&nbsp;</p>

+When not buried in papers and datasets, I’m probably hunting for records.
+Always happy to share concert tips, obscure vinyl recommendations, or obsess over how live music is the best form of human connection.

 ### News: